Available with Workflow Manager license.

 - Extended properties updated

 For notifications to be sent, the SMTP server for the system must be configured.
-The SMTP settings are defined in the system settings within Workflow Manager Administrator.
+The SMTP settings are defined in the Workflow Manager (Classic) system settings.
 However, once applied, these settings are consumed by ArcGIS Pro.